 - Having an awesome FAQs page.
 Use the data you have from customer queries to provide answers that are clear enough that customers don’t have to take extra steps to find the information they’re looking for.

 - Creating video tutorials.
 Videos can help guide a customer through a complicated or technical process that can be hard to grasp with text alone.
 Electronics company Bose’s YouTube page is dedicated to showcasing their products at different events and conferences, as well as tutorials on how to use them.
 Matt Pierce, customer engagement manager at TechSmith says that “Video content offers the opportunity for businesses to provide new and existing customers with an innovative, personal and interactive learning experience.”

 - A superstar knowledge base.
 Offering blog posts that help customers make the most out of your product or service helps increase their ability to solve their own problems and answer their own questions.

 Of course, if these pages and videos aren’t easy to access on mobile, you’re in for some trouble.
 In fact, 79 percent of consumers who have a negative experience with a mobile site are unlikely to buy from that site again.

 Mobile has a constant presence in your customer’s lives and enabling customer service through mobile is a smart way for retailers to increase customer satisfaction and retention.

-Alexa Lemzy is the customer service manager and content editor at TextMagic.
+Alexa Lemzy is the customer service manager and content editor at TextMagic and Assignyourwriter.
 She is passionate about excellent customer support, mobile technologies, and business communication.
 You can reach her on Twitter.